brefosco/brefosco/README.md

 # Hi!
 My name is Bruno
 I'm a senior software developer with over 6 years of professional experience.

-I've been working with agile methodologies in remote teams since 2020, collaborating on complex projects to deliver high-quality solutions.

 ### 🛠️ Tech stack
 * TypeScript
 * Node.js